monte-language/monte/docs/source/runtime.rst

 .. py:data:: _makeBytes

-   A maker of `Bytes`.
+   The maker of `Bytes`.

    .. py:method:: fromInts/1

       *no docstring*

-   .. py:method:: fromString/1
+   .. py:method:: fromStr/1

       *no docstring*